Jean Cocteau: Later years

 Following The Blood of a Poet (1930), his best known films include Beauty and the Beast (1946), Les Parents terribles (1948), and Orpheus (1949).
 His final film, Le Testament d'Orphée (The Testament of Orpheus) (1960), featured appearances by Picasso and matador Luis Miguel Dominguín, along with Yul Brynner, who also helped to finance the film.

 In 1945, Cocteau was one of several designers who created sets for the Théâtre de la Mode.
 He drew inspiration from filmmaker René Clair while making Tribute to René Clair: I Married a Witch.
 The maquette is described in his "Journal 1942–1945", in his entry for 12 February 1945:

 I saw the model of my set.
 Fashion bores me, but I am amused by the set and fashion placed together.
 It is a smoldering maid's room.
 One discovers an aerial view of Paris through the wall and ceiling holes.
 It creates vertigo.
 On the iron bed lies a fainted bride.
 Behind her stand several dismayed ladies.
 On the right, a very elegant lady washes her hands in a flophouse basin.
 Through the unhinged door on the left, a lady enters with raised arms.
 Others are pushed against the walls.
 The vision provoking this catastrophe is a bride-witch astride a broom, flying through the ceiling, her hair and train streaming.

-In 1956, Cocteau decorated the Chapelle Saint-Pierre in Villefranche-sur-Mer with mural paintings.
-The following year he also decorated the marriage hall at the Hôtel de Ville in Menton.